briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 ```
 # cd /.btrfs
-# btrfs subvolume snapshot -r @root snapshot/root/$(date -Iseconds)
+# btrfs subvolume snapshot -r @root snapshot/root/@$(date -Iseconds)
 ```

 Restore from a snapshot by replacing the old subvolume with a new read-write snapshot of your chosen snapshot.
-Since we are mounting our subvolumes by path, you need to ensure the path of the restored snapshot is exactly the same.
+Since we are mounting our subvolumes by path, you need to ensure the path of the restored snapshot is exactly the same as the original subvolume.
 If you are replacing the root directory, you should reboot to get the new snapshot mounted.
 For the home directory, you could maybe get away with remounting it live, but it's probably safer to just reboot.

 After you've confirmed that everything is good, you can delete the old subvolume (feel free to keep a snapshot of it). **Do not delete the old root